 But it’s not just environmental NGOs that care about these issues.
-Research shows that consumers are interested in buying sustainable products, and in the case of food products, have demonstrated some willingness to pay more for them.
-Food companies with consistent and transparent sustainability agendas could more effectively provide consumers with ways to actively contribute to more sustainable consumption.
-For instance, the use of sustainability scores on products lets consumers understand the impacts of their purchases.
+Research shows that consumers are interested in buying sustainable products.
+In the case of food products, they have demonstrated some willingness to pay more for them.
+Food companies with consistent and transparent sustainability agendas could more effectively provide consumers with ways to actively contribute to sustainable consumption.
+For instance, the use of sustainability scores on products lets consumers understand the impact of their purchases.
 Carbon-footprint labeling displays a product’s greenhouse gas emissions in terms of kilograms of carbon dioxide equivalent.
-Some supermarket apps even show grocery shoppers on the go can calculate the overall carbon footprint of a basket of goods and the proportion of products that are locally sourced.
+Some supermarket apps, even let grocery shoppers on the go calculate the overall carbon footprint of a basket of goods and the proportion of products that are locally sourced.

-As consumers get more educated and show preferences for sustainable goods, their choices can be used to persuade suppliers to develop more products that score high on sustainability.
-Such products will keep food companies ahead of the demands of external stakeholders and allow those that champion these products to differentiate themselves from competitors.
+As consumers become better educated and show preferences for sustainable goods, their choices can be used to persuade suppliers to develop more products that score high on sustainability.
+These products will keep food companies ahead of the demands of external stakeholders and allow those that champion these products to differentiate themselves from competitors.
 They may also support premium prices and higher margins.

 To regain control in this way, food companies must be proactive and focus their strategies on future goals, not just addressing complaints.
 Instead of asking, “What will stakeholders expect next on sustainability?” the question to ask is, “What new opportunities are opened up by meeting the challenges around sustainability?”
 That’s where the sustainability measurement system becomes an invaluable tool that puts companies in charge of their destinies.

-The results could be powerful, as food companies gain a commercial advantage and orchestrate better outcomes for the entire value chain through sustainability agendas.
-Commercial teams will be informed, incentivized and empowered.
+The results could be powerful, as food companies gain a commercial advantage and orchestrate better outcomes for the entire value chain through their sustainability agendas.
+Commercial teams will be informed, incentivized, and empowered.
 Consumers will be engaged and make well-informed choices.
 Supplier standards will be lifted through both inspiration and the pressure that comes with metrics.
-In the end, stakeholders will see each company’s vision through its actions and not through stakeholder demands.
+In the end, stakeholders will see each company’s vision through its actions and not through their demands.